Protect Murujuga Rock Art: Sign the Petition

 Government Decisions Threaten Murujuga’s Future

-The Australia Institute is calling on the Australian Government to reject this gas industry expansion on the Burrup Peninsula, and to support the Murujuga Aboriginal Corporation and the Western Australian Government in their bid for UNESCO World Heritage recognition.
+The Australia Institute is calling on the Australian Government to protect the Murujuga rock art and to support the Murujuga Aboriginal Corporation and the Western Australian Government in their bid for UNESCO World Heritage recognition.

 Why This Matters